-Denver-Based Real Estate Professional Don MacKenzie of UDR
+Denver-Based Real Estate Professional Don MacKenzie of Forum Real Estate Group

 With a long career in the Denver real estate sector, Donald D. MacKenzie headed MacKenzie House, LLC, as its president and chief executive officer for a decade.
 Don MacKenzie founded this real estate development company, which focused on multifamily, senior housing, condominium, and single-family estate homes.
 Over the course of his career with the company, he oversaw the development of more than $500 million in multifamily housing in both Denver and Kansas City.
 The Denver Business Journal named MacKenzie House the fastest-growing large company in Denver in 2007.
 In 2009, Don MacKenzie transitioned to MBH Enterprises, LLC, where he functioned as vice president of operations.
 He held responsibility for two of the company’s subsidiaries, a hard-money lender with real estate assets and a commercial mortgage-backed securities firm.